Sysix/lexoffice-php-api/UPGRADE.md

-# Update from Version 0.x to 1.0
+# Upgrade from Version 0.x to 1.0

 ## Namespace Changed